ojdon/MailGrid/README.md

 ```javascript
 gulp litmus --template="compiled-template-name.html"
 ```
-In a few seconds/minutes, you'll see the test appear in Limus for you!
+In a few seconds/minutes, you'll see the test appear in Litmus for you!

-#Contributing#
+# Contributing

-Any contributions will be happily recieved.
+Any contributions will be happily received.
 Just open an issue or make a pull request.
 However, please consider if your contributions would be more suitable upstream.